We talked to leading experts about how to run Facebook Ads. Here are their top tips, plus examples to show you how to build campaigns like a pro.

 Based on Wyzowl’s findings, 81% of marketers noticed a surge in sales with video ads.
 Furthermore, video ads were more successful in persuading 88% of consumers to purchase a product.

-Kashem believes the visual elements should work in harmony with the copy.
+Kashem posits visual elements should work in harmony with the copy.
 “Say I’m advertising a cloud storage service.
 Instead of using stock photos of clouds, I’d create a visual showing a stressed-out person turning relieved and happy after using our service,” explains Kashem.

 “The visual echoes the ad copy, which might say something like “Never Worry About Losing Your Files Again.”